-§14-8-2-6 HOMEOWNER ASSOCIATIONS, BUSINESS COALITIONS, AND COMMUNITY ORGANIZATIONS

-- A. Homeowner associations, business coalitions, and community organizations may register with ONC by providing the following information: - 1.
+§14-8-2-6 HOMEOWNER ASSOCIATIONS, BUSINESS COALITIONS, AND COMMUNITY ORGANIZATIONS may register with ONC by providing the following information: - 1.
 A mailing address and an e-mail address where it wishes communications to be sent; such designation may be changed when appropriate. - 2.
 A definition of the physical boundaries of the homeowner association, business coalition, or community organization and/or common interests. - B. Organizations that provide this information with the ONC will have access to all ONC services, including the ability to participate in the ONC's annual Neighborhood Summit.
 However, homeowner associations, business coalitions, and community organizations are not recognized and will not receive notification per the Integrated Development Ordinance (IDO).